 Should you find yourself needing a larger baggage allowance, please ask your consultant if it’s possible and we’ll do our best to accommodate your needs.
 Please note that larger/excess baggage arrangements are not always guaranteed.

-The locker sizes on the overland truck are approximately ±35cm sq, 80cm deep.
+The locker sizes on this tour are approximately 30cm high x 80cm wide and 60cm deep.

 Early morning and late evening game drives may be chilly during certain times of the year.
 Most excursions take place in open 4×4 safari vehicles for extended periods, potentially the entire day.
 Considering this, it’s recommended to have clothing that provides protection against wind chill and keeps you warm.